masezou/k8s-study/README.md

 -Ubuntu Linux Server 20.04.3 amd64 or arm64 4vCPU 8GB RAM 50GB above (Don't install any other extra packages) on vSphere VM.

-If you are using ESX VM and you would like to test CNI, Loadbalancer, Ingress, you can install Xwindow with desktop.sh.
-When you create VM, you can add VRAM, you can use Xwindow with high resolution.
+If you are using ESX VM and you would like to test CNI, Loadbalancer, When you create VM, you can add VRAM, you can use Xwindow with high resolution.

 -Windows 10 4vCPU 16GB RAM 50GB above
  - ubuntu Server 20.04 in MS Appstore